 Cahors and Cassoulet

 Cahors is a ‘holy grail’ of pairings with Cassoulet.
 Cassoulet is a long simmered bean dish (which you can make in your slow cooker), often mixed with duck, goose, or savoury pork sausage.
 It’s perfect for a chilly winter evening in front of a roaring wood fire.
 Cassoulet is an extremely rich dish, that is complemented by the full bodied, and earthy flavours of Cahors.

 What Not to Pair Cahors With

 Foods you want to avoid are bitter greens like arugula, which will make Cahors taste bitter.
 You also want to avoid fishy fish dishes that will make this red wine taste like you are licking a tin can.
-Vinaigrette salads are also a no go as it will make the fruit flavours of Cahors taaste flat.
-Instead, go for cream based dressings, or pairing with roasted vegetables.
+Vinaigrette salads are also a no go as it will make the fruit flavours of Cahors taste flat.
+Instead, go for cream-based dressings, or pairing with roasted vegetables.

 The Two Styles of Cahors

 For the Cahors wines with more tannin, expect to pay $25 to $60 (although some Cahors go for $150 a bottle), and for the fruitier Cahors, you’ll pay $12 to $30 approximately.
-For Cassoulet or Duck Confit, go with lower priced bottle, and save the pricer bottles for wine collectors.
+For Cassoulet or Duck Confit, go with a lower-priced bottle, and save the pricer bottles for wine collectors.

-Cahors is not a popular red wine, however, since it has been produced since the 1600’s, you’re definitely in good hands when you pick up a bottle.
-If you’re in the mood for some Cassoulet, or Duck Confit, you simply owe it to yourself to try out this fruity and dark red wine.
+Cahors is not a popular red wine, however, since it has been produced since the 1600s, you’re definitely in good hands when you pick up a bottle.
+If you’re in the mood for some Cassoulet or Duck Confit, you owe it to yourself to try out this fruity and dark red wine.